HubertTang/RdRpBin/README.md

 1. Python 3.x
 2. Pytorch
-3. DIAMOND
+3. diamond
-4. SGA
+4. sga
 5. networkx
+6. emboss
+7. hmmer
+8. biopython
+9. tqdm

+The Anaconda environment has been save in `environment.yml`, you can use following command to install the environment:

+`conda env create -f environment.yml`

 # How to run RdRpBin?

+1. Download the reference dataset and reference files from https://portland-my.sharepoint.com/:f:/g/personal/xubotang2-c_my_cityu_edu_hk/EjViwW1ComFDjo7TeRCN9-4Bqv3wpRAN9oXyWYWNJ1L9gw?e=ClO00i and uncompress them in the current directory.

-1. Create a directory `<input_dir>` containing your sequencing reads file.
+2. Create an empty directory `<input_dir>` and put the sequencing reads file `<input_reads>` into this directory.

-2. Run the `main.py` script
+3. Run the `main.py` script

-   `python mian.py <input file path>`
+   `python mian.py <input_file_path>`

    Optional arguments:

    -d, --database: the path of the database directory.
-Default: `RdRpBin_db`
+Default: `RdRpBin_db`.

    -f, --format: the format of the input file.
-Default: `fasta`
+Default: `fasta`.

-   -t, --thread: the number of threads
+   -t, --thread: the number of threads.
+Default: 1.

+   --learning_rate: the learning rate of GCN.
+Default: 0.01.

+   --epochs: the number of GCN training epochs.
+Default: 50.

+   --hidden: the size of the hidden vector.
+Default: 64.

+   --weight_decay: the weight decay parameter.
+Default: 5e-4.

-3. The identified RdRp reads will save in `<input_dir>/log/final`.
+4. The identified RdRp reads will save in `<input_dir>/RdRp_reads`.